LASIK in Korea Review: My 1-Week SMILE LASIK Journey in Seoul

 [스팟] Bright Eye Clinic Online Consultation

-Q1) Can I really do the consultation and surgery on the same day?
+Q1) Can I really do the consultation and vision correction on the same day?

 Q2) Why is the price gap so huge compared to the U.S.?